Anomalous plasmon mode in strained Weyl semimetals: Introduction

-In this Letter we identify a new \textit{anomalous plasmon} (AP) mode in interacting Weyl semimetals in the presence of a pseudomagnetic field induced by strain.
+In this paper we identify a new anomalous plasmon (AP) mode in interacting type-I Weyl semimetals in the presence of a pseudomagnetic field induced by strain.
 We assume the conventional model of Weyl semimetals with the minimum number of two opposite-chirality nodes when time-reversal symmetry is broken \citep{Nielsen_1981}.
 We demonstrate that bulk charge oscillations induce an electric field that couples to the background pseudofields.
 This coupling leads to dynamical charge pumping between the bulk and the surface and vice versa through the apparent non-conservation of local charge in the bulk, i.e. $\partial_\mu J^\mu= \frac{e^2}{2\pi^2} \bm{{\tilde E}}{({\bm r},t)} \cdot \bm{{\cal B}}^{el}$.
-Hence the AP mode is to be distinguished from chiral plasmons and magneto-plasmons in that charge fluctuations do not occur between the nodes, but between the bulk and the boundaries and are mediated by the Fermi arcs.
+Hence, the AP mode is to be distinguished from chiral plasmons and magneto-plasmons in that charge fluctuations do not occur between the nodes, but between the bulk and the boundaries and are mediated by the Fermi arcs.
 Adopting the framework of topological Landau Fermi liquid theory including strain-induced pseudo-electromagnetic fields, we derive the $\bm{q}-$dependent plasmon dispersion stemming from anomalous electronic transport phenomena.
 Most importantly, this AP mode only carries a charge current and therefore, it is no longer a chiral mode.
+Note that Weyl fermions in tilted Weyl semimetals that emerge at the boundary between the electron and hole pockets (due to the Lorentz symmetry breaking) are completely different from standard type-I Weyl semimetals.
+Accordingly, the tilt effect on AP mode needs further discussion which is beyond the scope of this paper.

-Furthermore, the AP mode as a bosonic quasiparticle only disperses along the pseudo-magnetic field and may manifest itself in an unusual thermal conductivity through the violation of the Wiedemann-Franz law.
-The AP can lead to remarkable thermodynamic phenomena, such as quantum oscillations in the thermal conductivity due to the pseudo-magnetic field which can be considered a smoking gun.
+In addition, the AP mode as a bosonic quasiparticle only disperses along the pseudomagnetic field and may manifest itself in an unusual thermal conductivity through the violation of the Wiedemann-Franz law.
+The AP can lead to remarkable thermodynamic phenomena, such as quantum oscillations in the thermal conductivity due to the pseudomagnetic field which can be considered as a smoking gun.

+This paper is organized as follows.
+We commence with a description of the topological Fermi liquid theory in Sec. \ref{sec:Theory}, followed by the details of the Berry curvature, the residual short-range and the long-range Coulomb interactions.
+The comprehensive discussions on collective dynamics and thermal properties of the system are reported.
+In conclusion, we summarize our main findings in Sec. \ref{sec:conclusion}.